milesburton/teslacam/README.md

 # Tesla Cam - An experimental application to repair, store and upload Tesla dash cam footage
+## Current capabilities
+ - [Backup] Storage of Tesla Cam videos
+ - [Dropbox] Upload videos to Dropbox when a internet connection is available
+ - [Remote] Basic Mobile App (Web UI) which lets you view videos on your phone, download videos and ability to enable/disable services at will.
+Available on port 3000 on the IP address of your Pi
+ - [Security] Services now run as the pi user and all super user commands are whitelisted
+ - [Housekeeping] System will delete old videos when remaining storage space falls below 20%

 ## Overview
 As of late 2018 Tesla released V9 which among a number of improvements included dash cam functionality.
 This works by placing a suitably sized USB drive in one of the available USB ports at the front of the vehicle (Model S).